Introduction

 Let it do its job, and when it tells you so, reboot into Windows.

-(You will notice that a SDK.zip
+💡 You will notice that a SDK.zip

 , and possibly a Keychain.zip

 file too, will have been created on your USB key.
-They contain the files we need.)
+They contain the files we need.

-Login onto Windows.
+- Login onto Windows.

-Open your USB key and double-click the item called Migration assistant (step 2, PC)
+- Open your USB key and double-click the item called

 .

-Now you can build iOS projects.
-But in order to deploy them to your (non-jailbroken) device, you'll also need to sign them with your digital signing identity; so read on.
+But in order to deploy them to your device/App Store/TestFlight, you'll also need them to be signed with a digital signing identity; so read on.

-On Windows, open the Keychain Tool shortcut from your Start menu (it's in All Programs > iOS Project Builder for Unity
+- On Windows, open the Keychain Tool shortcut from your Start menu (it's in

 ).

-If your Mac was previously used to build iOS apps, the migration assistant will have found your existing signing identity and you should see that appear in the Keychain Tool.
-That is to say, you should see things called certificates named iPhone Developer: <Your Name> and/or iPhone Distribution: <Your Name>, along with at least one private key and probably some provisioning profiles.
+💡 That is to say, you should see certificates named iPhone Developer: <Your Name> (or Apple Developer: <Your Name>) and/or iPhone Distribution: <Your Name> (or Apple Distribution: <Your Name>), along with at least one private key and probably some provisioning profiles.

 On the other hand, if you see nothing in the listbox like on this image, then it means no existing signing identity was imported from your Mac, and you need to create one from scratch.

-Select the provisioning profile to use by default.
-This will auto-select the certificate it contains (if your profile contains multiple certificates, pick one of them), and the private key that was used to create it.
-Enter that private key's passphrase.
-When everything matches, the lock turns green.
-This will be your default signing identity.
+💡 This will auto-select the certificate it contains (if your profile contains multiple certificates, pick the most suitable), and the private key that was used to create it.

 Note that for a generic identity, you should select a generic, development provisioning profile, i.e. one that's not specific to a particular app.
 Later, when you build your apps for release, you will select for each of them a distribution certificate and a specific provisioning profile.